 It is standard for our tap water to contain a range of minerals.
-Some of these include potassium, calcium, chloride, magnesium, iron and zinc.
-A steady supply of these minerals is easy for our bodies to absorb and even contribute to a healthy lifestyle.
-However, an abundance of minerals could prove to be more harmful than we think.
-A hardness test can help you learn more about the state of your home’s H2O supply at any given time.
+Some of these include potassium, calcium, chloride, magnesium, iron, and zinc.
+A steady supply of these minerals is easy for our bodies to absorb, and they can even contribute to a healthy lifestyle.
+However, an overabundance of these minerals could prove to be more harmful than we think, and that’s why it’s important to learn how to test for hard water at home.
+A water hardness test can help you to learn more about the state of your home’s H2O supply at any given time.

-According to a US Geological Study, 85% of the water the United States is hard.
+According to a U.S. Geological Study, 85% of the water in the U.S. is “hard.”
 That is, it contains very high amounts of calcium and magnesium.
 These elements could cause a series of problems in your household.

 Research institutions across the world conduct water hardness tests regularly.
-This guide will explore what this is, the issues it poses, and how you can conduct your own test at home.
+This guide will explore what they are, the issues they pose, and how you can conduct your own test at home.

 Some common problems of hard water include: